ydreiz/lesson-c-todo/README.md

    - Delete todo
    - Save todos
    - Load todos
+   - Filter todos is done
+   - Filter todos is not done
+   - Show all todos
    - Exit

 Todos are saved in the `id;title;done` format in a text file.